saeedahmedasad/Twordi/README.md

-#### Twordi
+# Twordi
-* This is a web app, which have different online typing games, typing speed test and much more.
+* This is a web app.
+This is mainly focused on Typing Games but we will bring more and more games in future.
+Just Keep working with us
-##### Contributing guidelines:
+### Contributing guidelines:
-* I really realy appreciate you if you contribute to this project.
+* I really really appreciate you if you contribute to this project.
+* This is an open source project so if you want to contribute just DO IT.
+This will increase your knowledge as well as programming experience.